This page is stale. I haven’t updated it since late 2020. Some information shared here might be obsolete now.

 Welcome to my blog!
 My real name is Chandan, and I run this blog.
-But I go by my pen name re-ynd (don’t ask, long story).
+But I go by my pen name re-ynd (pronounced as rewind, don't ask why the name, long story).
 Once in a while my wife also writes an article or two and goes by the pen name of mrs. re-ynd.
 In the past I have been a software engineer at Google for 11 years.
 Before that I completed my MS in Computer Engineering and B.Tech in Electrical and Electronics Engineering.
 I retired early at the age of 37 to spend more time with family and my dearest daughter.
 We are part of the F.I.R.E (financial independence retire early) culture and neither me nor my wife work for a living.
-I don’t intend to make money out of this blog.
+I don't intend to make money out of this blog.
 It is there only for informational purpose.

 Why this blog?